 In a rural landscape, you can see elevators from miles away.
 Charles-Édouard Le Corbusier, after looking at grain elevators, noted that the form of the structure followed, maybe was dependent upon, its function.
+At least that’s a story I heard somewhere.
 “Form follows function,” became the concept associated with modern architecture, or maybe one of the concepts.
 I’ll acknowledge that I’m not an architect.
 But the execution of a form that serves its function well plays out beautifully in these old elevators.

 Some thoughts and observations about wetlands are included below the image.
 Scroll down to see them.